EU to charge Apple over its in-app payment system rules -source

-Antitrust regulators will on Friday charge iPhone Apple (AAPL.O) with anti-competitive behaviour by not allowing developers to inform users of other purchasing options outside of apps, a person familiar with the matter said.
+BRUSSELS (Reuters) - Antitrust regulators will on Friday charge iPhone Apple with anti-competitive behaviour by not allowing developers to inform users of other purchasing options outside of apps, a person familiar with the matter said.

 European antitrust chief Margrethe Vestager will announce a chargesheet for Apple at 1100 GMT.